Adventure Education BA (Hons)

 You can use the above QR code to connect directly to the course details.

 So far, it has been everything I hoped for.
 I got the chance to do expeditions and water based NGB awards.
-The knowledge I gained that year allowed me to work as a Trip Leader in America over the summer.
+The knowledge I gained allowed me to work as a Trip Leader in America over the summer.
 Going on expeditions with the children at this camp really confirmed my choice to study Adventure Education and how much I agree with what is being taught.

 Alongside academic study, I am now working towards my Canoe Award, Canoe Leader and SUP Leader then hopefully Paddlesports Touring Leader and Raft Guide.
 I'd also love to gain some qualifications in bush craft before finishing my degree.